 Some times its great to see the familiar things we love and cherish from an altogether different perspective.
 Wardley’s sailors love the cut and thrust of sailing in and out of the tidal waters of the Wyre Estuary and Morecambe Bay.
 More often or not he is happy weekend after weekend to thumb through his little blue tide booklet, bang out a cunning tidal-curve, and finally gamble on just how late he can leave it cutting across any sandbanks lying between Morecambe Bay’s choppy seas and a good pint at the Ship Inn.
 This quirky Wardley Marine Yacht Club art form was taken to its extreme recently by the magnificent skipper of REXY who amazingly made it safely home after a cracking trip back from the Ship Inn, going aground only ten yards short of his mooring buoy.

 The plan was to go Piel-Glasson-Piel.
-The problem’s discussed on a telephone line between Rawtenstall and Rochdale were as follows.
-Could we assemble all our kit and make it out to Jamila without losing something or capsizing?
-The measely 7.5 metre tide was barely going to make it to the end of the slipway.
-After unloading the dinghy into Jamila’s cockpit, could we get the boat ready before the water in the river Wyre rushes away into the sea?
-If we were late arriving, would there be any moorings left at Piel or should we anchor?
-Would they open the gate at Glasson for us and would it open 12 hours later to let us out?
-And finally and most importantly, given the tide of Monday was going to be the lowest in the current cycle, would we make it back home?
-The decision was taken in the best Wardley’s tradition, let’s go for it.
+The various problems discussed on a telephone line between Rawtenstall and Rochdale were as follows.
+Could they assemble their kit and make it out to Jamila without losing something or capsizing?
+The measly neap tide was barely going to make it to the end of the slipway, could they safely get on the dinghy without slipping over and getting mud everywhere?
+After unloading the dinghy into Jamila’s cockpit, could they get the boat ready before the river Wyre empties into the sea?
+If they are late arriving at Piel, would there be any moorings left?
+Would the harbour master open the gate at Glasson Dock and would it open twelve hours later to let them out?
+And most importantly, given the tides on the third and final day were forecast as the lowest of them all, would they make it home back up the river Wyre?
+Nevertheless, a decision was taken.
+It was in the best of Wardley’s tradition: let’s give it a go!

-The two sailors arrived by car and as always there was a friendly club member to chat with.
+The two sailors arrived by car and as always there were friendly club members to chat with.
 A natter with Vic ensued where certain matters pertaining to the club were chewed over.
-Darren’s car was on the hard but with no Darren in evidence.
-He must be napping on his boat following a long shift at work.
+Also, Darren’s car could be seen on the hard but with no Darren in evidence.
+They guessed that he must be napping on his boat following a long shift at work.
 It would not be fair to disturb him!

 Getting all the kit down the slipway was going to be tricky.
 Slippery mud covered the last four yards to the water.
 They did not want to bring mud on the boat.
 An idea was formulated to do things slightly differently.
 A plan to man handle the dinghy down the ladders and across the work boat was put into action.
 It worked well!
 The dinghy was deposited into the water.
 All the kit plus 25 litres of diesel in multiple cans took the same route.
 Eventually the two sailors, in cramped conditions, legs at awkward angles paddled out to Jamila patiently awaiting them on her mooring.
 The clock was ticking.
 The river Wyre was soon going to empty itself leaving a mere trickle.

 Aboard Jamila with all the kit pushed into the cockpit it was a fight to get into the cabin.
 Arms, legs, diesel cans, loafs of bread, and more were everywhere.
-Still, it was all quickly packed away.
-The boat was pointing down stream by now, the tide had turned.
-But the bilges still had to be pumped and Vic’s check list of things to do had to be followed before starting the engine.
+Still, they manage to packed it all away in double quick time.
+By now, the boat had swung down stream, which was a sure sign that tide had turned.
+There were still things to do, the bilges had to be pumped, the electrics powered up, and a check list of things to do before starting the engine had to be followed.
 The engine burst into life first go.
-Jamila slip her mooring slightly behind schedule but still with a good chance of making it down river.
-Both sailors watched the depth sounder and looked anxiously at each other at times, but finally made it to Knott End.
+Jamila slipped her mooring slightly behind schedule but still with a better than fair chance of making it down river.
+They made it to Knott End with out problem but both sailors couldn’t help but watch the depth sounder closely and, at times, look anxiously at each other.

 It was an amazing sail across the bay.
-The wind got better and better as time went on.
-They even managed to eat a delicious vegetable curry and rice dinner on the go, as it would be largely passed pub serving hours on arrival, They sailed directly into the inner channel, and were soon past Haws Point East, affectionally known as Norman’s Perch, and turned left at the buoys off the notorious East Scar into Bass Pool.
+The sailing got better and better as time went on.
+They even managed to prepare and eat a delicious vegetable curry on the go, which was necessary since it would be too late for a meal at the Ship Inn.
+Eventually they sailed into the inner channel passing Haws Point East tower (affectionally known as Norman’s Perch), and finally turned to port at East Scar buoy into Bass Pool.

-The sun was very low and soon to set in the west.
+By this time the sun was getting very low in the sky.
 They zig zagged into Bass Pool carefully noting the depths.
-At a calculated 1.5 metres under the keel at absolute low water the anchor was set.
-They were tidying the decks when the sun dropped below the horizon.
-They rowed ashore.
-The walk up the foreshore was over soft mussel beds, but not quite soft enough for boots to sink in.
+At a calculated 1.5 metres under the keel at low water the anchor was dropped.
+They were still tidying the decks, coiling ropes, and packing away the sails when the sun finally slipped below the horizon.
+Without wasting time they both jumped into the Avon and rowed ashore.
+Initially, the walk up the foreshore was over soft sand and mussel beds, but not quite soft enough for boots to sink in and pull off.
+Soon they were on to large pebbles.
 There were big boulders everywhere.
 Some would be dangerously awash when the tide returns.
-It was important at that very moment to concentrate on walking over the large pebbles and to not to turn ankle whilst making for the grassy banks below the castle.
-Finally they reached green grass, and walked across the castle’s outer keep.
-There were tents all around where campers were showing off their fashionable LED lights and barbecuing setups.
+It was important at that moment, whilst negotiating the larger pebbles, not to turn an ankle and get to the grassy banks below the castle in one piece.
+Soon they were walking across the castle’s outer keep, heading towards the Ship Inn just beyond.
+There were tents dotted all around, and some of the campers were showing off fashionable looking LED lights and barbecuing setups.

 The ship Inn was busy.
 It was a karaoke night.
 A number of drinkers put on some accomplish performances.
-The usual crowd of sailors and fisherman were in propping up the bar.
-The story of a recent five boat tour of Isle of Man and Western Isles of Scotland was told.
+The regular crowd of sailors and fisherman were as usual propping up the far end of the bar.
+The story of a recent five boat tour of Isle of Man and Western Isles of Scotland was being told.
 Apparently the cruise could not have been better, they all concluded that they had as good as won the lottery with the weather.
-Sheila rang a bell for last orders .
+Eventually after several hours or so Sheila rang the bell for last orders .
 Some of the younger drinkers looked at each other a little puzzled.
-The more weather beaten looking sailors could easily read the expression writ large on the landlady’s face: “Right you lot, its last orders, I want you all out in 1/2 hour, and then I want to clear up and go to bed!”
-Last orders was soon over and everyone tumbled out of the pub, it was just after midnight.
+The more weather beaten looking sailors could easily read the expression writ large on the landlady’s face: “Right you lot, drink-up, I want you all out in half an hour so I can clear up and go to bed!”
+Eventually everyone tumbled out of the pub just after midnight.

 The two sailors picked their way through the rising meadow towards the campsite.
 They tried not to trip over the many guy lines that lay in wait.
-Many tents were festooned with faint solar charged LED lights that helped somewhat.
 Eventually, they threaded their way passed an inky black castle set against a star blazoned sky.
 Coastal lights swept the horizon from Morecambe to Blackpool.
-They stumbled down onto the beach.
-They disturbed a young couple sharing a sleeping bag under the stars.
+They stumbled down onto the beach and disturbed a young couple sharing a sleeping bag enjoying a night under the stars.
 Apologies were made and humorously accepted.
 They re-entered the boulder strewn foreshore of Piel Scar.
 Black shapes were all around.
 They stumbled on.
-They questioned themselves: where’s the dinghy, did we come the same way back, have we walked too far, what’s the strange looking shape lying fifty yards square on the left.
-They wheeled sharply to the left.
-As the distance closed, the watery light emitting from their head torches revealed a shiny damp dinghy, almost appearing to glow-in-the-dark.
+They questioned themselves: where’s the dinghy, did we come the same way back, have we walked too far, what’s that larger squat looking boulder lying fifty yards square on the left.
+They headed towards it.
+As the distance closed, the watery light emitted from their head torches revealed not a boulder but a shiny damp dinghy, almost appearing to glow-in-the-dark.
 Strangely the Avon round-tail dinghy looked like new under the ghostly LED light that shone upon it!

 Soon the two Wardleys sailors were transiting the water between the shoreline and what, at that moment, appeared to be a dim shape out in the dark.
 It was a moonless sky.
-The countless millions of stars, as magnificent as they were, were even less capable at illuminating the boat than the head torches.
-However after twenty or thirty quick sharp strokes of the oars, the small distance covered was enough to bring the shape of a Mirage 2700 into focus.
-It grew larger and larger, eventually overwhelming the darkness, and for some strange reason, maybe the ale consumed in the Ship or other simulant, Jamila’s mast seemed taller than ever, reaching right up as high as the stars themselves.
+The countless millions of stars, as magnificent as they were, were even less capable at illuminating things than the torches.
+However, after twenty or thirty quick sharp oar strokes the small distance covered was enough to bring the shape of a Mirage 2700 into focus.
+It grew larger and larger, eventually overwhelming the darkness, and for some strange reason, maybe the alcohol consumed in the Ship Inn, one of the sailors at least thought Jamila’s mast seemed taller than ever, seemingly reaching right up into the stars themselves.

-After a quick check that Jamila’s position had not changed, and that the anchor was holding good the two sailors retired for the night.
-And so it was, Jamila spent a restful night tucked away from the world’s worries moored in Bass Pool on the much loved Piel Island’s south side.
+After a quick check that Jamila’s position had not changed and that the anchor was holding good the two sailors retired for a well earned nights sleep.
+And so it was, Jamila spent a restful night tucked away from the world’s worries anchored in Bass Pool by the much loved Piel Island’s south side.

-A scrumptious breakfast was enjoyed at the Ship Inn whilst looking out over Morecambe Bay.
+The following morning, a scrumptious breakfast was enjoyed at the Ship Inn whilst looking out over Morecambe Bay in perfect blue sky weather.
 This time, one of King Steve’s small English breakfasts and a cup of tea proved quite enough.
-Ten litres of fresh drinking water was taken from the tap in the camper’s ablutions block and carried back to Bass Pool.
-Along the way, a few friendly nods were exchanged with bleary eye happy campers emerging from tents.
+Ten litres of fresh drinking water was taken from the camper’s ablutions block and carried back over the island to Bass Pool.
+Along the way, a few friendly nods were exchanged with bleary eye but happy looking campers emerging from their tents.